Table 3.2 Summary of rating (or partial credit) scale structures

 CATEGORY SCORE is the value of the category in computing raw scores - and in Table 20.

-OBSERVED COUNT and %, the count of occurrences of this category used in the estimation.
+OBSERVED COUNT and %, the count of occurrences of this category.
+Counts by data code are given in the distractor Tables, e.g., Table 14.3.

 SAMPLE EXPECT is the expected value of the average measure for this sample.
 These values always advance with category.
 This is a description of the sample, not a Rasch parameter.

-Note: Winsteps always reports the MNSQ values in Table 3.2.
-An approximation to their standardized values can be obtained by using the number of observations in the category as the degrees of freedom, and then looking at the plot below.
+Note: Winsteps reports the MNSQ values in Table 3.2.
+An approximation to their standardized values can be obtained by using the number of observations in the category as the degrees of freedom, and then looking at the plot.

-STRUCTURE CALIBRATN, the calibrated measure of the transition from the category below to this category.
+ANDRICH THRESHOLD or JMLE THRESHOLD, the calibrated measure of the transition from the category below to this category.
 This is an estimate of the Rasch-Andrich model parameter, Fj.
 Use this for anchoring in Winsteps.
-(This corresponds to Fj in the Di+Fj parameterization of the "Rating Scale" model, and is similarly applied as the Fij of the Dij=Di+Fij of the "Partial Credit" model.)
+(This corresponds to Fj in the Di+Fj parametrization of the "Rating Scale" model, and is similarly applied as the Fij of the (delta) Dij=Di+Fij of the "Partial Credit" model.)
 The bottom category has no prior transition, and so that the measure is shown as NONE.
 This parameter, sometimes called the Step Difficulty, Step Calibration, Rasch-Andrich threshold, Tau or Delta, indicates how difficult it is to observe a category, not how difficult it is to perform it.
 The Rasch-Andrich threshold is expected to increase with category value.
 Disordering of these estimates (so that they do not ascend in value up the rating scale), sometimes called "disordered deltas", indicates that the category is relatively rarely observed, i.e., occupies a narrow interval on the latent variable, and so may indicate substantive problems with the rating (or partial credit) scale category definitions.
 These Rasch-Andrich thresholds are relative pair-wise measures of the transitions between categories.
 They are the points at which adjacent category probability curves intersect.
 They are not the measures of the categories.
-See plot below.
+See plots below.
+NULL indicates that this intermediate category is not observed in the data, but is included in the threshold structure.
+See Category Widths, Thurstone Thresholds and Andrich Thresholds

-CATEGORY MEASURE, the sample-free measure corresponding to this category. ( ) is printed where the matching calibration is infinite.
+The sample-free measure corresponding to this category. ( ) is printed where the matching calibration is infinite.
 The value shown corresponds to the measure .25 score points (or LOWADJ= and HIADJ=) away from the extreme.
 This is the best basis for the inference: "ratings averaging x imply measures of y" or "measures of y imply ratings averaging x".
 This is implied by the Rasch model parameters.
-These are plotted in Table 2.2
+These are plotted in Table 2.2 and the Expected Score ICC.

 Compute the expected rating score: Eni = sum (jPnij) across the categories.